freeCodeCamp/freeCodeCamp/guide/english/bootstrap/cards/index.md

 ### Cards Overlay
 ----
-* For making an image into the background of the card and displaying the text on top of it you need to use the class card-img-overlay on the content, which you want to display over the image, instead of using the card-body class.
+* For making an image into the background of the card and displaying the text on top of it you need to use the class `.card-img-overlay` on the content, which you want to display over the image, instead of using the `.card-body` class.

 ###### This is how it will look in an html doc